shaharyaarzaye/fixmycity/README.md

 # Upcoming new features

-- Pepole can verify athe issue by upvoting and downvoting and also can update the status of issue
+- Pepole can verify the issue by upvoting and downvoting and also can update the status of issue
 - People can comment  on issue and show thier consern about how it is affecting their life
 - we would add the feature to upload the video with the issue